C4ArtZ/Stargrid/.github/readme.md

 ## FAQ

 ### Can I add my own icons?
 Sure!
-Just make sure they have a resolution of 48x48px and save them to Startgrid/icons/links/.
+Just make sure they have a resolution of 48x48px and save them to Startgrid/icons/links/.<br/>
 You can now edit your setting.js file to use the correct file.

 ### How do I change the background?
-You can replace the files inside Startgrid/wallpaper/ with any image you like.
+You can replace the files inside Startgrid/wallpaper/ with any image you like.<br/>
 Just make sure to name them "day.png", "night.png", "sunrise.png" and "sunset.png".

 ### Can you add feature xyz?
 Maybe.
 You can let me know by submitting a feature request via the "Issues" tab.

 ### I don't need 12 links. / I need more than 12!
 At the moment there are always 12 links.
-I am working on a way to make this dynamic.
+I am working on a way to make this dynamic.<br/>
-In the meantime you can just have less than 12 elements in your links / icons inside the settings.js file.
+In the meantime you can just have less than 12 elements in your links / icons inside the settings.js file.<br/>
 This might however lead to some strange behavior in the future.

 ### When does the wallpaper change?
-07:00 - 10:59 : sunrise.png
+07:00 - 10:59 : sunrise.png<br/>
-11:00 - 16:59 : day.png
+11:00 - 16:59 : day.png<br/>
-17:00 - 20:59 : sunset
+17:00 - 20:59 : sunset<br/>
 21:00 - 06:59 : night.png